 Following are more highlights from the interview.
-For more Bruins news, visit weei.com/bruins.
+For more Bruins news, visit the team page at weei.com/bruins.